The next group class begins July 13, 2020.

 - and how to soften self criticism, guilt, and powerlessness with food

-This will be taught in one session November 8 - 14
+This will be taught in two weeks

 Module 4: Resting in wholeness: deepening connection, softening separation, and softening over-responsibility